Skip to Main Content

 1. Search SciFinder by substance, using a formula, name, Registry Number, or structure.

-2. From the list of substance results, select the one that interests you, and click on the "Experimental Properties" link from the brief view.
+2. From the list of substance results, select the one that interests you.
+In this new window, you can view the magnetic properties of the substance below.

 Note that, in some cases, the value of the property cannot be seen in the list of experimental properties.
 By clicking on the reference number, in the "Note" area of the grid, you can get to the abstract of the article and link to the full text to find the property value.